sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/self-managed/03-extractors/entra-id.md

 * The client secret
 * The azure tenant Id

 To create and register the application, follow the steps outlined below.
+For additional details, read the [Register app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app) documentaion.

 ### Application creation